aeris-lab/mic-dp/paper.md

     index: 1
   - name: Oak Ridge National Laboratory, United States
     index: 2
-date: 10 April 2025
+date: 14 April 2025
 bibliography: paper.bib
 ---

 # Summary

-`mic_dp` is a Python package that enables differentially private data transformation guided by the *Maximum Information Coefficient* (MIC), with application to both supervised and unsupervised learning tasks.
+Automated privacy-preserving data analysis is a challenging task with significant practical and scientific implications for the developer community. `mic_dp` is a Python package that enables differentially private data transformation guided by the *Maximum Information Coefficient* (MIC), with application to both supervised and unsupervised learning tasks.
 Traditional differential privacy (DP) mechanisms often degrade utility uniformly across features.
 In contrast, `mic_dp` uses MIC to scale the noise injection, preserving more utility in informative features.

 This package includes functions for:
 - Calculating MIC, Pearson, and Mahalanobis-based feature relevance